Transferring your website and email to Mythic Beasts

 In order to minimise any downtime to your domain, the preferred transfer process is as follows:

-Go to your DNS control panel at your existing provider, and reduce the TTL on all records to the minimum (this is typically 60 seconds) Note down the old TTL value, and wait for at least that long before doing step 6.
+Go to your DNS control panel at your existing provider.
+Disable DNSSEC, if it is enabled, and reduce the TTL on all records to the minimum (typically 60 seconds).
+Note down the old TTL value, and wait for at least that long before doing step 6; if DNSSEC was enabled, you will should wait 48 hours.

 Order a hosting account.